 (c) Notice.
-Operators shall provide Notice to Owner as soon as Operator becomes aware that Operator will require more or less Coal in an Hour at a Facility than the quantity of Coal that would be required in that Hour based on the designed heat rate for that Facility.
+Operators shall provide Notice to Owner as soon as Operator becomes aware that Operator will require more or less Coal at a Facility than the quantity of Coal that would be required based on the Target Heat Rate for that Facility.
 If, in the operation of the Facilities in accordance with the requirements of this Agreement, Operator becomes aware that the quantity of Coal for the operation of a Facility is materially deviating from the quantity of Coal which is expected to be required based on the design and/or prior performance of the Facility, then Operator shall promptly provide Notice to Owner of such deviation.

+(d) Testing.
+Owner and Operator shall test the Coal in accordance with the procedures set forth in Schedule 5.

+(e) Determination of Actual Adjusted MMBtu.
+Within two (2) business days of the date of this Agreement Owner and Operator will work together in good faith to determine the amount of Coal stored at the Facility on the Effective Date.
+At the end of each calendar year Owner and Operator will work together in good faith to determine the amount of Coal then stored at the Facility.
+Based upon the beginning and ending inventories and the amount of Coal delivered to the Facility as determined under the Coal Supply Agreement, the Parties will determine the Coal (in tons) used by the Facility in that calendar year.
+Such Coal tonnage amount will be multiplied by 27 [(2000 lbs/ton) * (13,500 Btu/lb) * (1 MMBtu/1,000,000 Btu)] and then adjusted in accordance with the procedures set forth in Schedule 5 to determine the actual adjusted MMBtu (the "Actual Adjusted MMBtu") for such calendar.

 9.4.
 Delivery Points.
 The Electricity shall be delivered, or caused to be delivered, by Operator to the EDP.
 The Steam shall be delivered, or caused to be delivered, by Operator to the SDP.
 Coal shall be delivered, or cause to be delivered, by Owner to Operator at the CDP.

 9.5.
-Availability Bonus and Liquidated Damages.
-Subject to Section 10.1, if the Actual Monthly Bonus Percentage in any Month exceeds the Bonus Availability Percentage for that Month, Operator shall be entitled to receive the Availability Bonus for that Month.
-Subject to Section 10.2, if the Guaranteed Availability Percentage for any Month exceeds the Actual Monthly Availability Percentage in that Month, the Operator shall be assessed and shall pay the Availability Damages for that Month.
+Availability Bonus and Availability Damages.
+Subject to Section 10.1, if the Actual Availability Percentage in any Applicable Period would result in the Availability Bonus being calculated for such Applicable Period to be greater than zero, Operator shall be entitled to receive the Availability Bonus for such Applicable Period.
+Subject to Section 10.1, if the Actual Availability Percentage for any Applicable Period would result in the Availability Damages being calculated for such Applicable Period to be greater than zero, the Operator shall be assessed and shall pay the Availability Damages for that Applicable Period.

 9.6.
 Heat Rate Bonus and Heat Rate Damages.
-Subject to Section 10.1, if the Actual Monthly Heat Rate in any Month exceeds the Bonus Heat Rate for that Month, Operator shall be entitled to receive the Heat Rate Bonus for that Month.
-Subject to Section 10.2, if the Guaranteed Heat Rate for any Month exceeds the Actual Monthly Heat Rate in that Month, the Operator shall be assessed and shall pay the Heat Rate Damages for that Month.
+Subject to Section 10.1, if the Actual Heat Rate in any Applicable Period would result in the Heat Rate Bonus being calculated for such Applicable Period to be greater than zero, Operator shall be entitled to receive the Heat Rate Bonus for that Applicable Period.
+Subject to Section 10.1, if the Actual Heat Rate in any Applicable Period would result in the Heat Rate Damages being calculated for such Applicable Period to be greater than zero, the Operator shall be assessed and shall pay the Heat Rate Damages for that Applicable Period.